A new insight into the consistency of smoothed particle hydrodynamics: Error bound for the particle approximation in multidimensions

-where the projections of the smoothing length $h_{s}\leq h$ for $s=1,2,\ldots n$ and the integration interval $[v_{s}-kh_{s},v_{s}+kh_{s}]$ represents the projection of the spherical kernel support in the domain $\tilde\Omega$ on the $s$th-axis of the $n$-dimensional Cartesian system.
+where $j_{s}$ and $v_{s}$ are, respectively, the projections of vectors ${\bf j}$ and ${\bf v}$ on the $s$th-axis of an $n$-dimensional Cartesian coordinate system.
+The limits of integration in the second equality of Eq.
+(E.12) can be estimated as follows.
+First, calculate a bound on the magnitude of vector ${\bf v}$ from Eq.
+(E.10) as

+where $\parallel {\bf J}_{{\bf x}_{b}}({\bf x}_{a})\parallel _{\infty}$ is the max norm of the Jacobian matrix defined as the maximum absolute row sum of its elements $J_{ij}$.
+Note that the last equality in Eq.
+(E.13) holds because according to Eq.
+(E.8) the Jacobian is a diagonal matrix with elements $J_{ii}=1/\Delta _{m}$.
+Since $\Delta _{m}\approx\Delta _{s}$ for a low-discrepancy sequence of sample points, it follows that the projected components of vector ${\bf v}$ on the $s$th-axis of the $n$-dimensional Cartesian coordinate system satisfy the bound inequality $|v_{s}|\leq c=kh_{s}/\Delta _{s}$, where $h_{s}$ is the projection of $h$ on the $s$th-axis of the Cartesian system.
 Following similar steps to those described in Appendix B for the one-dimensional case, it is easy to show that